CSSUoB/TeX-Bot-Py-V2/CONTRIBUTING.md

    - Use `interaction.response` to send feedback or perform actions based on the button clicked.

 4. **Test the Button**
-   - Run the bot and ensure the buttons appear and function as expected.
+   - Run the bot with your changes and ensure the buttons appear and function as expected.
    - Test edge cases, such as multiple users interacting with the buttons simultaneously.

 5. **Document the Button**